ada-x64/cubething.dev/static/posts/building_this_site.md

 If you're building an executable application (like a blog), you're encouraged to use an [import map](https://deno.land/manual@v1.31.1/basics/import_maps) to manage your dependencies.
 However, if you're building a library, you're encouraged to use a [`deps` module](https://deno.land/manual@v1.31.1/examples/manage_dependencies).
 This is slightly confusing, but not a huge issue.

 It can be very annoying to manually enter the URLs every time you want to import something.
-Thankfully, there are several CDNs out there which host Deno-compatible modules.
+There are several CDNs out there which claim to host Deno-compatible modules.
 The officially deigned options are [deno.land/x/](https://deno.land/x/), which hosts Deno-specific libraries; [skypack.dev](https://skypack.dev), which is basically a browser bundler for NPM packages; and [esm.sh](https://esm.sh) which is specifically designed for ESM libraries.
 Deno.land/x/ works great, obviously.
 Skypack's search seems broken, so I haven't been able to try it.
 I was initially excited about esm.sh because they offer a [CLI](https://esm.sh/#cli) - but they do not offer a search functionality at all.
 So my process has been `npm search $PKG`; `deno task esm:add $PKG`.
 However, most of the modules I need are not available through esm.sh.
 So, I tried using [jsdelivr](https://jsdelivr.com), but Deno's import maps can't grab types independently (cannot find the module located at `index.ts`).
 The best option I've found is just to use the NPM package directly (`import {foo} from "npm:/SomePkg"`).

 Again, because Node.js uses CommonJS, not every module will be compatible with Deno.
 If you run into this issue, you can polyfill the import map to override any missing dependencies, such as `fs`.

-`esm.sh` worked just fine for importing PrismJS.
-But `markdown-it` is not included on esm.sh.
-However, Deno now offers direct npm compatibility.
-You can specify a dependency as just `npm:/some-package`.
-This worked just fine for `markdown-it`.

 Honestly, Deno's dependency management - one of it's core features - is kind of a mess!
 There is no centralized method of specifying dependencies, which makes it inconvenient to use, and actively cost me a day and a half of fiddling around with compatible CDNs.